Police: Man shoots 3 women to death in NYC, kills himself

 A 46-year-old man was found shot to death in a walkway nearby, police said.

-Police believe the man shot the women and the teenager and then shot himself in the head.
+Police believe the man shot the women and the teenager and then shot himself.
 Two guns were recovered near his body.

 The man and the 45-year-old woman were the parents of the 9-year-old who called 911, police said.
 The two younger victims were the 45-year-old woman’s daughters with a different father, they said.